-: CP ALL Public Company Limited ("the Company") and operators (approved Counterparty employees may enter into a contract with the Company by resigning and forming a juristic person)

-: 6 years from the beginning of store management unless the contract Contract period

-Fees for entering into the contract: The fees are a fixed amount, stipulated by the criteria set by the Company.
+Counterparty : CP ALL Public Company Limited ("the Company") and operators (approved $% \mathcal{A}^{(1)}$ employees may enter into a contract with the Company by resigning and forming a juristic person) Contract period : ${\bf 6}$ years from the beginning of store management unless the contract is terminated for other reasons as specified in the Contract.
+Fees for entering into the contract : The fees are a fixed amount, stipulated by the criteria set by the Company.
 The fees may be paid in installments.

-Management compensation : Operators will receive compensation for their management according to the Company's compensation formula for Type B.
+Management compensation : Operators will receive compensation for their management according to the Company's compensation formula for Type B. Other important conditions : Same as SBP Type A